Russia's Putin, Italy's Draghi discuss ways to help solve food crisis | Politics

 Russia's Putin, Italy's Draghi discuss ways to help solve food crisis

 Ukraine has described the Russian position as "blackmail", and British Foreign Secretary Liz Truss said on Thursday that Putin was "trying to hold the world to ransom" by weaponising the food crisis created by his war on Ukraine.
-In a news conference held on Thursday evening, Draghi said he took the initiative of calling the Russian leader.
+The White House said there were no talks being held about relaxing sanctions on Russia in order to secure grain exports.

 Russian President Vladimir Putin and Italy's Prime Minister Mario Draghi on Thursday discussed ways to help ease the international food crisis, with the Kremlin saying this could be done only if the West lifts sanctions.